 The University of Sydney Healthcare Club - The Healthcare Club brings students, alumni, academia, business and government together to spur innovation in health sector.

 MBA Consulting Club (MBACC) - The Consulting Club exists to help students develop skills in the field of Management Consulting through solving complex problems ad communicating solutions to senior stakeholders.

 MBA Technology and Innovation Club - The Technology & Innovation Club uses their MBA problem-solving skills to analyze technology trends in business and ideate using the latest technologies to solve real-world challenges through innovative solutions.

 “The full-time MBA at the University of Sydney is unlike any other in that it emphasises leadership, entrepreneurship and creativity.
 Business is evolving so quickly and requires innovative problem solving skills, which is at the core of the Sydney MBA.
 The beauty of the coast, the infinite opportunities for outdoor adventure, and the many cultural attractions of the city make Sydney the perfect place to earn a degree.”

 “I chose the full-time MBA at Sydney for the international perspective of business and to expand my cultural approach towards life.
-For me, Australia offers the perfect balance to achieve a great education and amazing experience.
-The full-time MBA is helping me become more entrepreneurial and to find new ways of doing business.
-I am also learning from the many diverse cultures of my cohort and expanding my networks worldwide.”
+For me, Australia offered the perfect balance to achieve a great education and amazing experience.
+The full-time MBA helped me become more entrepreneurial and to find new ways of doing business.
+I also learnt from the many diverse cultures of my cohort and expanded my networks worldwide.”